pyvista/pyvista-tutorial/doc/source/getting-started.rst

 Python yet and want the simplest way to get started, we recommend you use the `Anaconda Distribution`_.

-PyVista can be installed with :ref:`conda`, with :ref:`pip`, run on the cloud using Google Colab or MyBinder.
-For more detailed instructions, see the Python installation guide below.
+PyVista can be installed locally with :ref:`conda`, with :ref:`pip`.
+If you'd prefer it, you can also run PyVista on the cloud using :ref:`colab` or :ref:`mybinder`.
+For more detailed instructions, see the installation guide below.

 Installation
 ------------